ECB models trillion euro asset purchase programme - newspaper

 However, the report in the Frankfurter Allgemeine Zeitung implied that the purchases would need to be of a massive scale to have much impact on prices in the 18-member currency bloc, sending the euro to a five-week low against the dollar.

-The newspaper said one ECB model showed 1 trillion euros ($1.37 trillion) of asset purchases spread over a year would boost inflation by just 0.2 percentage points, while another model pointed to a 0.8 percentage point uplift.
+The newspaper said one ECB model showed 1 trillion euros (826.24 billion pounds) of asset purchases spread over a year would boost inflation by just 0.2 percentage points, while another model pointed to a 0.8 percentage point uplift.

 An ECB spokesman declined to comment on the details of the report, which is the first to mention a specific sum being considered by the central bank.